People

 Research: Creating ICME tools

 Begley graduated from the University of Kentucky with a BS in MSE in 2018.
 He originally went to NC State for graduate school, but was liberated from his previous research group by the MONSTER group when they moved to UF.
 Begley researches microstructural evolution in thermomechanical titanium processing and during laser forming of sheet metals, but much to the group’s horror, harbors a bit of residual interest in polymers from his previous research.
 Group subject matter expert in balloons.
 Outside of work, Begley really enjoys hitting and kicking things.
-Thanks to the fact that he is a second Ben, he’s largely forgotten that Ben is his name, and instead answers to Begley.
+While he is finally the only Ben in the research group, it’s too late; he’s largely forgotten that Ben is his name, and instead answers to Begley.

 Project(s): GIαNT, CERBERUS, PIRATES, VAMPYR, VAMPYR-PIRATES, NINJA, ELM, ARACHNE